pachānahu

 pāï

-having put, having sprinkled.
+having put, having filled; by putting, by filling.

 Grammar: perfect participle (adverb).